colintsmith/startup/notes.md

 pm2 logs simon-	Display process logs
 pm2 env 0-	Display environment variables for process.
 Use pm2 ls to get the process ID

+## Data services
+Mongo DB is a non sql language that we are going to use for data services.
+Json